UNEadvancedweb/client-example-server-p4s/README.md

 # Examples Server

 If you are working on our student development machine, you can put your files in your `~/public_html` directory to serve them from `turing.une.edu.au`.
 However, that requires you to be working on turing and to be accessing the web from on our university network.

-So, this is a barebones web server that you can run for serving client-side examples.
+So, this is a barebones web server that you can run for serving client-side examples from your own computer, if you have Java installed.
 It uses Play Framework for Scala, which is one of the server-side frameworks you can choose also.

+Alternatively, you could install Apache or nginx to serve up client-side examples from your own machine.
+This is just provided as an extra possibility.

 ### Set-up